 The new MJX MEW4 is the first folding drone from MJX.
 If the Anafi and Mavic 2 Pro were to have a baby the MEW4 would be the result.
-There is a lot to like about the new MEW4 or MEW4-1.
+This drone has also been found at Walmart and is sold as the Vivitar Phoenix drone.
+There is a lot to like about the new Phoenix, MEW4 or MEW4-1 or whatever you want to call it.
 It is an incredibly stable GPS drone with a 2K camera and a 180-degree rotating gimbal.
 Not only does it look like an Anafi or a Mavic but it flies like one too!
 Move over Bugs 3 there’s a new drone in town.

 Check out the video above to see the MJX MEW4 in action.